 Underground Petroleum Storage Systems

-Underground petroleum storage systems (UPSS) can leak and contaminate surrounding land and groundwater, creating risks to human health and the environment.
+Underground petroleum storage systems (UPSS) can leak and contaminate land and water, posing risks to health and the environment.

-The person responsible for a UPSS is the person who has ‘management and control’ of the system.
-The person responsible must have procedures and systems in place to detect and manage any leaks as early as possible, and document these in an Fuel System Operation Plan for the premises.
+The person responsible for a UPSS must have procedures in place to detect and manage leaks and document them in a Fuel System Operation Plan.

 It is illegal to allow or ignore contamination from a leaking or faulty UPSS.
 The person responsible must notify of incidents and submit a notification form to the appropriate regulatory authority, the EPA, within 7 days.

 UPSS Leak Notification form(PDF, 249KB)